-Generally, a graph database is searched for frequent subgraphs as follows: Given an initial node (for which all possibilities have to be tried), a subgraph is grown by adding an edge and, if necessary, a node in each step.
-In this stepwise extension process one usually restricts the search to connected subgraphs (which suffices for most applications).
-In its most basic form the search considers all possible extensions of the current subgraph.
+For the following considerations it is important to review how a graph database is searched for frequent subgraphs: Given an initial node (for which all possibilities have to be tried), a subgraph is grown by adding an edge and, if necessary, a node in each step.
+In this stepwise extension process one requires that at least one node incident to an added edge must already be in the subgraph, thus restricting the search to connected subgraphs (which suffices for most applications).
+In its most basic form the search considers all possible extensions of the current subgraph by an edge and, if necessary, a node.
 (It will be shown later how the set of extensions can be reduced by exploiting a canonical description.)

-Note that, as a consequence of the above, the search produces a numbering of the nodes in each subgraph: the index of a node simply reflects the order in which it was added.
+Note that, as a consequence of the above, the search produces a numbering of the nodes in each subgraph: the index of a node simply reflects the step in which it was added.
 In the same way it produces an order of the edges-again the order in which they were added.
-Even more: the search builds a spanning tree of the subgraph, which is enhanced by additional edges (closing cycles).
+Even more: the search builds a spanning tree of the subgraph, which is enhanced by additional edges.